 Size: to 9 in.
-Two stripes down center of back formed by a series of white spots; light red to tan or brown with heavy covering of white and red bristles.
+Two stripes down the center of back formed by a series of white spots; light red to tan or brown with a heavy covering of white and red bristles.
 Similar to the bearded fireworm (Hermodice carunculata) but much less common.
 Inhabits multiple environments such as rock-work, sand, and rubble; can swim quite well to evade a predator.
 Found from inter-tidal zones down to 130 ft.
-It is not an ambush predator, but is an opportunistic feeder.
+It is not an ambush predator but is an opportunistic feeder.
 Will claim a recently deceased fish, but are rarely the cause of the death.
 Smaller sized fireworms can coexist peacefully in an aquarium but should be watched.
 Removal is recommended if watching is not possible.
 If threatened will flare its sharp bristles towards aggressor which can penetrate human skin, injecting a powerful neurotoxin, causing, severe pain, nausea, and dizziness.
-Bristles can remain stuck in skin, may require tweezers to remove.
+Bristles can remain stuck in the skin, may require tweezers to remove.
 Considered a pest in marine aquariums and saltwater fish tanks.
 They are fast growing and feed on branching corals and gorgonians.

 Common Bristle worm (Polychaete – Linopherus)

 Size: to 8 in.
-Considered a benificial hitchhiker.
+Considered a beneficial hitchhiker.
 Is not a fireworm.
 The common Bristle worm is a detritivore, only eats detritus.
 Excellent at stirring the sand-bed and keeping your tank clean.
 Will not go after fish or corals.